Franz Hössler: Auschwitz

 In June 1940, Hößler was transferred to the newly opened Auschwitz I concentration camp as it received the first mass transports.
 He managed the camp kitchens and was occasionally used as a subcamp supervisor (Kommandoführer).
 He then became a Work Service Leader (Arbeitsdienstführer) at the camp in early 1941.
 On 28 July 1941, Hößler accompanied a shipment of 575 selected Auschwitz I inmates to the euthanasia center at Sonnenstein Castle, where they were murdered as part of the Action 14f13 program.
 In June 1942, Hößler, together with Otto Moll and Hans Aumeier, participated in killing 168 survivors of a failed uprising in the punishment section of Auschwitz I. For a few months during 1942 he was also responsible for the construction of a holiday resort for the SS in Żywiec, the so-called "Solahütte".

 After Auschwitz-Birkenau was formally expanded into an extermination camp in 1942, Hößler took on various commands there.
 From September to November 1942, a brigade composed of prisoners called Sonderkommando Hößler exhumed 107,000 corpses from mass graves around Auschwitz I in order to burn them in the new Auschwitz II crematoria.
 The prisoners of the Sonderkommando were then almost invariably murdered after the action.
 To conduct this disposal, Hößler, along with Rudolf Höß and Walter Dejaco, had previously visited the Chelmno extermination camp on 16 September 1942 to observe tests conducted by Paul Blobel.

 At the same time Hößler worked as before in the old crematorium at the main camp Auschwitz I, including gassings in the bunkers.
 Johann Kremer, SS camp doctor from 30 August to 17 November 1942, recorded a transport of 1,703 Dutch Jews to the main camp managed by Hoßler.
 The incident was described in his diary:

 By the middle of 1943, Hößler became involved in recruiting so-called "Aryan" prison women, with the prospect of better food and care, for a newly opened camp brothel at the Auschwitz I main camp.
-He was then promoted to the senior role of Schutzhaftlagerführer at the Auschwitz-Birkenau women's camp in August 1943, which he directed together with Oberaufseherin Maria Mandel.
+He was then promoted to the senior role of Schutzhaftlagerführer at the Auschwitz-Birkenau women's camp in August 1943, which he directed together with Oberaufseherin Maria Mandl.
 In this role he participated in selections and gassings.
 He succeeded Paul Heinrich Theodor Müller in this capacity.
 Filip Müller, one of the very few Sonderkommando members who survived Auschwitz, paraphrased Hößler's speech given to trick a group of Greek Jews in the undressing room at the portals of the gas chambers:

 For a short time between 15 March to 15 May 1944, Hößler was also camp commander (KZ-Kommandant) of the Neckarelz concentration camp in Mosbach, Germany, a subcamp of the larger Natzweiler-Struthof camp complex in occupied France.
 Following the Allied invasion of France in June 1944, he returned to the Auschwitz main camp where he was Protective Custody Camp Leader until its final evacuation in January 1945.